IU Health Goshen Center for Cancer Care

 - Contact Us

 Surgery is one of the oldest forms of treatment for cancer and offers the greatest chance for diagnosis and cure for many types of cancer.
-Advances in surgical techniques and equipment have allowed surgeons to successfully operate on a growing number of cancer patients than ever before.
-Most people with cancer will have some type of surgical procedure to prevent, detect, stage, cure, debulk, provide pain relief, support other treatments or reconstruct tissues.
+Advances in surgical techniques and equipment have allowed surgeons to successfully operate on a growing number of patients with cancer.
+Most people with cancer will have some type of surgical procedure to resect, prevent, detect, stage, cure, debulk, provide pain relief, support other treatments or reconstruct tissues.
+Our fellowship-trained surgical oncologists at Indiana University Health Goshen Center for Cancer Care perform advanced surgical procedures and offer patients the latest techniques that preserve as much normal function as possible.